Racing Number: 494

 Top Holiday Destination

-Mini Max is a new class in South Africa and one that is attracting all the big names.
-You can start racing at the age of 10 up until 13.
-The class is a progression from the old Maxterino class and with the extra power it certainly evens out the playing field.
+Rotax Junior Max is my biggest step up in terms of power and torque to date.
+You can start racing at the age of 12 up until 15.
+The class is a progression from the Rotax Mini Max class and with the extra power it certainly makes for some fast and exciting racing.
 We have improved our lap times since getting behind the wheel in early 2018 and I look forward to a year of good results.

-The Mini Max Evo Engine is a 2 stroke motor that boasts 11 kw and 15 hp at 8500 rpm reaching speeds in excess of 100km/h at most circuits around the country.
-The engine is based on the Junior Max style barrel with a restricted exhaust socket.
+The Rotax Junior Max Evo Engine is a 2 stroke motor that boasts 17 kw and 23 hp at 8500 rpm reaching speeds in excess of 118km/h at most circuits around the country.
+The engine is based on the Rotax Senior Max style barrel without the Power Valve.

-I race a 2017 Kosmic kart made in Italy in both the Rotax and Vortex classes.
+I race a 2018 Kosmic Mercury kart made in Italy in both the Rotax and Vortex classes.
 In Junior Max we run on the Mojo D2 hard compound tyre while in OKJ we use Bridgestone tyres.
 The kart is very complicated and needs fine tuning all the time to the conditions of the track.
 We constantly adjust steering, wheel angles, tyre pressures, front and rear widths, ride height, seat position, weights, jetting, brakes, sprockets, engine timing and carburetor settings to try and squeeze every last 1000th of a second out of the kart and give us the very best handling and performance.